All Episodes

 The point is they're liberals at Fox.

-They're liberals at Fox and they don't stand up and defend the place when it's under assault by Howard Dean.
+They're liberals at Fox, and they don't stand up and defend the place when it's under assault by Howard Dean.

 Wonder why that is.

-Uh and and giving them a an audience and a platform that they wouldn't otherwise have.
+Fox is paying these people to show up and giving them an audience and a platform that they wouldn't otherwise have.

 And yet they don't stand up and defend the place.